nRFCloud/device-simulator-v2/README.md

 >[!NOTE]
 >Including `device` in the list will generate a LOT of device info messages which may overrun your Web browser.
 Best not to run it more than a few seconds with it, or you can leave out `device` and run it long-term.

-If you want to use different GPS data, replace the appropriate file in [./data/sensors](https://github.com/nRFCloud/device-simulator-v2/tree/saga/data/sensors) or change tne appropriate file path(s) in [cli.ts](src/cli.ts).
+If you want to use different GPS data, replace the appropriate file in [./data/sensors](https://github.com/nRFCloud/device-simulator-v2/tree/saga/data/sensors) or change the appropriate file path(s) in [cli.ts](src/cli.ts).
 (There is some additional GPS data in this repo for routes around Portland, Oregon, USA.)

 GPS data is based on NMEA sentences.
 If you want to make your own GPS data, go to https://nmeagen.org.
 The "Multi-point line" seems to work best.
 Lay some points and then click the "Generate NMEA file" button.